Home Investment AMD vs NVIDIA in 2026: Prospects, Risks, and Conditional Scenarios

 Highest / lowest analyst PT Bernstein $525 (Outperform); Barclays $500; Cantor Fitzgerald $500; BofA $450 $360 high / $195 low

-Two features of this table deserve commentary.
-First, AMD’s approximate price of $415 (TradingKey, as of 2026-05-06) sits above the consensus analyst average of $390-$397 (MarketBeat, Public.com, as of 2026-05-16).
-This is unusual and reflects the speed at which the stock has moved: the 1-year return is 253%, the 1-month return is 63%, and the 1-week return is 10% (Public.com, MarketBeat, as of 2026-05-16).
-The post-earnings day move on 2026-05-05 alone was +17.46% (TradingKey, as of 2026-05-06).
-Consensus targets often lag price action by weeks; the negative implied upside on consensus should be read as “the stock has outrun the median analyst model” rather than “analysts expect the stock to fall.”
+Two features of this table warrant commentary.
+First, AMD’s approximate price of $415 (TradingKey, as of 2026-05-06) is above the consensus analyst average of $390 to $397 (MarketBeat and Public.com, as of 2026-05-16).
+This is unusual and reflects the speed at which the stock has moved: the one-year return is 253 percent, the one-month return is 63 percent, and the one-week return is 10 percent (Public.com and MarketBeat, as of 2026-05-16).
+The post-earnings move on 2026-05-05 alone was +17.46 percent (TradingKey, as of 2026-05-06).
+Consensus targets often lag price action by several weeks; the negative implied upside on consensus should be interpreted as indicating that the stock has outrun the median analyst model, rather than as a statement that analysts expect the stock to decline.

-Three conditional scenarios for AMD relative to NVIDIA
+Three Conditional Scenarios for AMD Relative to NVIDIA

-The question “AMD’s prospects compared to NVIDIA” is directional.
-This analysis declines to answer it as yes or no. Instead, the three scenarios below set out concrete triggers under which AMD either narrows the gap, fails to narrow the gap, or produces a mixed result over the 6-12 month mid horizon.
+The question of AMD’s prospects compared with those of NVIDIA is directional.
+This analysis declines to answer it as a binary judgement.
+Instead, the three scenarios below set out concrete conditions under which AMD either narrows the gap, fails to narrow the gap, or produces a mixed result over the six-to-twelve-month mid horizon.

-Limitations of this analysis
+Limitations of This Analysis

 Frequently Asked Questions